The Living God: Medicine and The Ancient Meetei Civilization: International receptions

 The movie received official entries in many international film festivals across the world.
 These include:

 Accolades

-The "The Living God: Medicine and The Ancient Meetei Civilization" won multiple awards and honours from many international film festivals held across the globe.
+"The Living God: Medicine and The Ancient Meetei Civilization" won multiple awards and honours from many international film festivals held across the globe.
 It won the "Best Foreign Short Documentary" and the "Best Original Music" at the "Los Angeles Independent Film Festival" for the month of April.
 Its screening and awarding was held on 9 May 2015 in Los Angeles.
 This documentary also got official selection for the "Los Angeles CineFest" in the same year.

 In the International Film Festival for Peace, Inspiration, and Equality 2015, "The Living God: Medicine and The Ancient Meetei Civilization" won two awards.
 It won the "Humanitarian Award" and the "Merit Award".
 In the same festival, it was also designated as the "Finalists Most Favorite Film 2015".

-In the "Hollywood International Independent Documentary Awards 2016", the "The Living God: Medicine and The Ancient Meetei Civilization" won the Best Foreign Documentary (Short) Award.
+In the "Hollywood International Independent Documentary Awards 2016", "The Living God: Medicine and The Ancient Meetei Civilization" won the Best Foreign Documentary (Short) Award.